hhatto/autopep8/README.rst

     $ autopep8 -v <filename>

-By default autopep8 makes only safe changes.
+By default autopep8 makes whitespace changes.
 Thus, by default, it does not fix ``E711`` and ``E712``.
 (Changing ``x == None`` to ``x is None`` may change the meaning of the program if ``x`` has its ``__eq__`` method overridden.)
 Nor does it correct deprecated code ``W6``.
 To enable these sort of aggressive